 Galip Dede Street starts from Tunnel Square, where Istiklal Street ends, and takes you to Galata Tower.
 You can find various musical instrument shops on this street.
-These shops are around Galata Mevlevi House and they are popular among many professional and amateur musicians.
+These shops are around Galata Mevlevi House (Whirling Dervishes Museum) and they are popular among many professional and amateur musicians.

 Cukurcuma and Cihangir are two of the best neighborhoods to take a walk in Istanbul.
-Moreover, you can end your day on Cezayir Street to rest and enjoy your day even more.
+Moreover, you can end your day at Cezayir Street, which is full of cafes with live music.

-Karakoy is a cosmopolite neighborhood that served as the city dock in the Byzantine and Ottoman era.
-We formerly mentioned it in the History of Karakoy post that Karakoy used to be the place where valuable goods from the Silk Road were collected on both sides, Eminonu and Karakoy, of the Golden Horn and exported to Europe by the Italian trade colonies.
+Karakoy is a cosmopolite neighborhood that served as a city port in the Byzantine and Ottoman era.
+Karakoy (and Galata) used to be the place where valuable goods from the Silk Road were collected and exported to Europe by the Italian trade colonies.

-This port neighborhood was always active in any period of Istanbul’s history and it blossomed completely in the 19th Century Ottoman era.
+This port neighborhood was always active in any period of the history of Istanbul and it blossomed completely in the 19th Century Ottoman era.
 Back then, Karakoy turned into a spot where all domestic and foreign businessmen of the city made investments.
-Therefore, you can also come across works of arts in Karakoy such as Minerva Han.
+Therefore, you can also come across beautiful buildings in Karakoy such as Minerva Han.

 In today’s Karakoy, the shops that sell outdoor products are the most popular ones.
 There are some good quality shops with many options to choose from.
 One of these shops, Atlas Outdoor, which is also one of my personal favorites for winter clothes, is in Karakoy too.

 Apart from luxury shops, you can find specially designed product boutiques in Nisantasi.
-The most popular streets in Nistantasi are Abdi Ipekci Street and Mim Kemal Oke Street.
+The most popular streets in Nisantasi are Abdi Ipekci Street and Tesvikiye Street.

-If you are looking for an evening gown, you can visit boutique shops on the backstreets of Istanbul and find the trendy dress that you need.
+If you are looking for an evening gown, you can visit boutique shops on the backstreets of Nisantasi and find the trendy dress that you need.

 And Abdi Ipekci Street that stretches from Macka to Nisantasi boasts more than 50 luxury shops and it really feels like an open-air shopping center.